m-ronchetto/m-ronchetto/README.md

 ### Designers/Studios I'm Watching ✨
 - <a href="http://zach.li/"> Zach Lieberman </a>
 - <a href= "https://www.vocaltype.co/story-of"> Vocal Type </a>

+### In the News 📰
+- <a href="https://samfoxschool.wustl.edu/the-school/diversity-equity-inclusion/fairness-diversity-committee"> Serving on the Sam Fox School's Fairness and Diversity Committee </a>
+- <a href="https://samfoxschool.wustl.edu/collaborations/health-communication-design-studio"> Past work with the Health Communication Design Studio</a>

 ### Find me around the web 🌎: